ShreyaSrivastava27/AssistFlow_AI_TriCode_SAS__/README.md

 ## 🔁 Input & Output

+AssistFlow AI analyzes incoming customer support tickets and produces a structured, explainable response.
+Based on the severity and complexity of the issue, the system either routes the ticket to a human agent or resolves it automatically using an AI agent.

 ### 📥 Input
 Customer support ticket text:
 "My payment was deducted twice but the order is still pending.
 Very frustrated."